asiventsev/project2redmine/README.md

 Working directory does not matter.
 You can run script itself (if you have ruby installed) or compiled .EXE file from downloads folder
 (it does not require ruby installation).
 Compiled exe is just SFX archive with the same script plus necessary ruby binaries and libs.

-After creating new Redmine project P2R authomatically adds `redmine_project_id` key to settings (do not forget to save the project!).

 P2R sets 'Redmine Synchronization' task's dates to last synchronization dates on each run with execution.